cmu-mars/cmu-robotics/documents/p2-cp1.md

 http://brass-th/ready
   Method: POST
   Request: No parameters
-  Response: { "map_to_use" : String, "start_loc" : String, "target_loc" : String, "use_adaptation" : Boolean, "discharge_function": String, "options":array, "option_bounds":math.matrix(), "budget": Integer}
+  Response: { "map_to_use": String, "start_loc": String, "target_loc": String, "use_adaptation": Boolean, "discharge_function": String, "options": Array, "option_bounds": math.matrix(), "budget": Integer}

 // Indicates that there is an error in system start or the learning process
 // The TH will terminate the test if it gets this message